 A collection of files that were uploaded to Vercel.

 Preview Deployments are the default type of deployment.
-They are made available by pushing to a git branch through a Git Integration, or by using the
+They are made available by pushing to the Git Branch of a connected Git Repository, or by using the

 vercel command from Vercel CLI.